CLASS-SZ/class_sz/README.rst

 ==============================================
  Cosmic Linear Anisotropy Solving System

- With Thermal Sunyaev Zeldovich Power Spectrum Computation
+ with thermal Sunyaev Zeldovich power spectrum computation

-(And Other Halo Model Observables)
+ and other halo model observables

 **The SZ module is initially based on Eiichiro Komatsu’s fortran code SZFAST.**